Keyboard shortcuts

 Common gotchas

 “plugin already added” panic on cargo editor.
-Either MyGamePlugin is adding DefaultPlugins, PhysicsPlugins, EnhancedInputPlugin, or some other plugin the editor already added.
+Either MyGamePlugin is adding DefaultPlugins, PhysicsPlugins, EnhancedInputPlugin, or another plugin the editor already added.
 Move it to main.rs / editor.rs.

 Standalone game crashes on scene load.
 Most likely your Cargo.toml has panic = "abort" and a reflected component in your scene file no longer matches its current type definition.
-The deserialize step returns errors cleanly, but a genuinely panicking insert will kill the process.
-Fix the schema drift, don’t try to swallow the panic.
+Fix the schema drift; don’t try to swallow the panic.